phonedeveloper/TinyTask/README.md

 # TinyTask for Arduino: create non-blocking delays, do timeouts, etc

 TinyTask allows you to schedule a function to be called at a later time.
-For example, if you turn an LED on, rather than delay() until it is time to turn it off, you can have another function to turn it off, schedule it to run in 500 ms, and go about your way.
+For example, rather than delay() to flash an LED, which prevents you from doing anything else, you can create a function that toggles the LED, and then use TinyTask to call it periodically, letting you do other things in between.

 It works like this:

-1. Create a task to run.
+1. Create a task (a function) to run.
 For example, this task will turn an LED on if it is off, or turn it off if it is on:

 ```